mohammad-mazraeshahi/Laravel-FCM/README.md

 ## Installation

-To get the latest version of Laravel-FCM on your project, require it from "composer":
+To get the latest version of laravel-push-notification on your project, require it from "composer":

 	$ composer require mohammad-mazraeshahi/laravel-push-notification